 How to use a menstrual cup?

 So, you’re ready to invest in a menstrual cup.
 Now what?
 The first step is to have a chat with your doctor about your decision.
 Why?
 Because you’ll need to know what size to order.
-Yes, most brands come in 2 different sizes small and large.
+Yes, most brands come in 2 different sizes, small and large.

 What do we do before we put a cup in, and how do we do it?

-The very first time you go to use your cup, you will want to put a little bit of water or water-based lubricant around the rim to soften and grease it.
+The very first time you use your cup, you should put a little bit of water or water-based lubricant around the rim to soften and grease it.
 It’s much easier to insert if it is a little bit wet.
+Feeling intimidated?
+Don’t be.
+If you can use a tampon, then a menstrual cup should be relatively straightforward.

 First things first – hand hygiene.
-Then apply the water-based lubricant to the rim.
+Then, apply the water-based lubricant to the rim.
 Fold the cup tightly in half, with the rim side up, then insert the cup into your vagina, rim side up.
 It should sit just below your cervix.
 Once it is in place, gently twist it so that it springs open.
 It will create a vacuum-tight seal.

-The test to know it’s in the right place is that you should be able to run, jump, swim, cough, sneeze etc without falling out, or spilling.
+The test to know it’s in the right place is that you should be able to run, jump, swim, cough, sneeze, etc., without falling out or spilling.
 You also shouldn’t be able to feel it if it’s in correctly.

-Things we need to consider when taking the cup out?
+What things do we need to consider when taking the cup out?

 Menstrual cup aftercare?